A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 More than a teacher...

-Teaching is not the only thing a Lao teacher does.
-Sometimes they slip into a completely different role and cut their pupils' hair as the boys in Lao schools have to have short hair.
+Teaching is not the only thing a Lao teacher engages in.
+Sometimes they also cut their pupils' hair as the boys in Lao schools have to have short hair.

 Her own computer...

-This Lao teacher was so happy when she got donated her own laptop!
+Lao teacher, Ms Bounpheng, was so happy when she

 Now she is learning how to use it for her work as a teacher.

-Here are the lyrics for those who want to sing along:
+Here are the lyrics for you to sing along:

 Workshop How to prepare material for science classes